flyteorg/flytesnacks/docs/getting_started/quickstart_guide.md

 * Workflows specify the flow of data between tasks, and the dependencies between tasks.
 * A workflow appears to be a Python function but is actually a DSL that only supports a subset of Python syntax and semantics.
 * When deployed to a Flyte cluster the workflow function is "compiled" to construct the directed acyclic graph (DAG) of tasks, defining the order of execution of task pods and the data flow dependencies between them.
-[TK - what part of the data plane does the compiling?]
+TK - what part of the data plane does the compiling?

-For more information on workflows, see "[TK - workflow feature/concept doc](#)".
+For more information on workflows, see "TK - link to workflow concept / feature doc".

 ## Next steps